EDI X12 Getting Started Tutorial

 Adding Source and Target Names

-The first step in configuring our Route will be to name the Source and Target systems and give them personalized icons.
-Although this stage doesn’t directly affect the transformation process or data, it is very helpful when Routes contain multiple source and target systems.
+The first step in configuring our Route will be to name the Source and Target Systems and give them personalized icons.
+Although this stage doesn’t directly affect the transformation process or data, it is beneficial when Routes contain multiple Source and Target Systems.

-The Icon chooser dialog that appears will let you search and configure the icons available, as well as select color variants and upload your own icons.
-Choose whatever icon you’d like, and click ‘Select‘ to return to the Route Grid.
+The icon dialog that appears will let you search and configure the icons available, as well as select color variants and upload your own icons.
+Choose whatever icon you’d like and click Select to return to the Route Grid.

 Configuring the Listener Stage

-Next, we will configure the Listener.
-In this interface, our Source will be an EHR system producing lab results and sending them out to a Target System, assumed to be an external Clinic or Practice.
+In this interface, our Source will be an EHR system producing lab results and sending them out to a Target System, which is assumed to be an external clinic or practice.

-We click on the Listener stage and then select the Listener Type from the drop-down.
-For simplicity’s sake in this tutorial, we’ll just go from Directory to Directory, but any number of Listener types are available (scroll through to review the list), and they’re all configured through the same pattern.
+Click on the Listener stage and select the Listener Type from the drop-down.
+For simplicity, in this tutorial, we’ll go from Directory to Directory, but any number of Listener types are available (scroll through to review the list).
+They are all configured similarly; only the options change.
 Select the Directory / File Listener.

 Note: When you select a Listener Type, the eiConsole pre-fills in the Listener Name by default.
-We’ll want to change it to something more specific to our interface, however.
+However, we’ll want to change it to something more specific to our interface.

 First, we’ll select our polling directory.
 Click the ellipses to open the list of files in the directory.

 From this dialog, navigate to the desired input directory.
-Make sure it’s somewhere the eiConsole can properly access, and that the sample input files are available there.
+Make sure it is somewhere the eiConsole can properly access and that the sample input files are available there.
+In our case, it’s c:\PilotFish\EDI X12.
+Create in and out directories.
 Select ‘Open‘ to confirm your selection.

 Configuring the Source Transform Stage